-- b.
+- a.
+Accessory structures for individual units shall not be permitted in any front yard area.
+Such structures shall not be located closer than 5 feet to a property line. - b.
 Community centers and recreational buildings shall conform to the general district requirements in this section. - c.
-Common garages or carports providing shelter for the motor vehicles of residents shall conform to the setback requirements for parking areas in this section.
+Common garages or carports providing shelter for the motor vehicles of residents shall conform to the setback requirements for parking areas in this section, except that no such accessory building or structure is located in a front yard.